 StackSet Deployment

 How It Works: Deploy CloudFormation StackSets from your management account (or delegated administrator account) to automatically deploy roles across multiple accounts in your AWS Organization.
 StackSets use AWS Organizations integration to deploy to specified Organizational Units (OUs).
+Use Cases:- Large number of accounts (10+)

 - Organization-wide standardized deployments